-If you’ve been following the Facebook hearings this week, there’s one term that has come up over and over: “cross-site tracking” — and for good reason.
-For something that’s getting thrown around a lot, it also seems to be something not a lot of folks really understand.
+If you followed the Facebook hearings, there’s one term that came up many times: “cross-site tracking” — and for good reason.
+But it also seems to be something that many people do not understand.
 So what does cross-site tracking even mean and why is it important right now?
-We’ve got you.
+Read on.

 What it is

 This is the easiest part!
-It’s exactly what it sounds like: cross-site tracking generally refers to companies collecting browsing data across multiple sites.
+It’s exactly what it sounds like: cross-site tracking generally refers to companies collecting browsing data across multiple websites.

-When you browse from site to site, you’re often followed by trackers that collect data on where you’ve been and what you’ve done using scripts, widgets or even tiny, invisible images embedded on the sites you visit.
-For example, those social share buttons on lots of sites: the sites choose to include those buttons (and often they give that site useful analytics) but the buttons are also sending data back to the social platforms.
-Sometimes, that makes sense, allowing you to share content on other social platforms. but often, that data also ends up being used to target advertising or create user profiles, behind the scenes.
+When you browse from site to site, you’re often followed by trackers that collect data on where you’ve been and what you’ve done, using scripts, widgets or even tiny, invisible images embedded on the sites you visit.
+Take, for example, those social share buttons embedded on many websites.
+Sites may choose to include those buttons to gain useful analytics about their content, but the buttons also send data back to the social platforms.
+Sometimes, that makes sense, allowing you to share content on other social platforms.
+But often, that data also ends up being used behind the scenes to target advertising or create user profiles.

-What’s also happening behind the scenes is many more third parties — companies separate from the sites you’re visiting — are receiving that activity.
+What also happens behind the scenes is that many more third parties — companies separate from the sites you’re visiting — are also receiving that activity, without your knowledge.

 Why it exists